renayo/cosmic_semiotics/README.md

  ![95PercentCIMinorPlanetGoogleNews11SpecialPointsPublicv3_108.png](HTMLFiles/95PercentCIMinorPlanetGoogleNews11SpecialPointsPublicv3_108.png)

- Create an ACF (autocorrelation function) plot with white-noise confidence bands
+ Create an ACF (autocorrelation function) plot with white-noise confidence bands as another way to see associated periods to the peak frequencies

  ![95PercentCIMinorPlanetGoogleNews11SpecialPointsPublicv3_109.png](HTMLFiles/95PercentCIMinorPlanetGoogleNews11SpecialPointsPublicv3_109.png)